Kovalam Assembly constituency

-Kovalam State assembly constituency is one of the 140 state legislative assembly constituencies at the state Kerala in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Thiruvananthapuram Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is M. Vincent of INC.
+Kovalam is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Thiruvananthapuram Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is M. Vincent of INC.

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:

-Key

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

-There were 2,18,656 registered voters in the constituency for the 2021 Kerala Niyamasabha Election.
+There were 2,18,656 registered voters in the constituency for the 2021 Kerala Assembly election.

-Niyamasabha Election 2016
+2016

-There were 2,07,410 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 2,07,410 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,83,616 registered voters in the constituency for the 2011 election.